 To earn the Master of Science in School Counseling, the student must complete 36 credit hours of coursework.

+COU 5314 Assessment of Individuals and Families.
 Examination of the major individual, marital, and family assessment strategies and instruments.
 Students will receive training in the use of both testing and non-testing approaches to assessment and appraisal.
 Attention will be given to the relationship between assessment, diagnosis, and treatment planning.
-Fee required.

-Focus on the development of a professional attitude and identity as a marriage and family therapist and a professional counselor.
-Areas of consideration will include professional socialization, the role of professional organizations, licensure and certification, legal responsibilities and liabilities of clinical practice and research, family law, confidentiality issues, codes of ethics, the role of the therapist in court proceedings, and inter-professional cooperation.
+COU 5340 Professional Issues, Ethics, and Law.
+Focuses on the development of a professional attitude and identity as a marriage and family therapist and a professional counselor.
+Areas of consideration will include professional socialization, the role of professional organizations, licensure and certification, legal responsibilities and liabilities of clinical practice and research, family law, confidentiality issues, codes of ethics, the role of the therapist in court proceedings, and inter professional cooperation.

-Introduction to the skills and understandings involved in developing effective helping relationships.
-The processes, principles, and techniques associated with group leadership and group counseling will be explored in this course.
-An experiential component of this course will help foster the development of basic interviewing, listening, and group leadership skills.
-Support group strategies and resources will be reviewed and evaluated.
+COU 5361 Techniques of Individual and Family Counseling.
+Introduction to the skills involved in developing effective helping relationships.
+The processes, principles, and techniques associated with counseling are explored.
+Experiential component fosters the development of basic interviewing, listening, and counseling skills.
+Additional techniques and resources are reviewed and evaluated.

-Review concepts, issues, and trends in the field of career counseling and career education.
-This course is designed to consider the role of the counselor in the career decision-making process of individuals across the lifespan.
+COU 5362 Career Counseling.
+Reviews concepts, issues, and trends in the field of career counseling and career education.
+It is designed to consider the role of the counselor in the career decision-making process of individuals across the lifespan.
 Consideration will be given to the relationships between work, career development, and family functioning.

-Fee required.
+COU 5383 Counseling Children, Adolescents, and Their Families.
 Intensive overview of therapeutic strategies for working with children, adolescents and their families.
 Consideration will be given to developmental psychopathology.
 Techniques and strategies from Adlerian, behavioral, cognitive, humanistic, psychodynamic, and systemic approaches will be presented.
+Fee: $100.

+COU 5391 Counseling Practicum.
 Integration of didactic and clinical material in the supervised practice of individual, group, marital, and family therapy.
 Weekly group and/or individual supervision sessions are included.
-Fee required.
-PRE: Approval of program director.
+Pre-approval required.